QueensWIC/karishmadaga.github.io/README.md

 # Karishma Daga

 Hi there!
-I'm Karishma, a sophomore CS and Math student at Queen's University, Canada, and a previous SDE intern at [BMO Capital Markets](https://www.bmocm.com/) where I worked on internal data validation tools for ETL layers.
+I'm Karishma, a sophomore CS and Math student at Queen's University, Canada.
+I'm an incoming Summer 2018 [Microsoft](https://www.microsoft.com/en-ca) Explorer intern and a previous SDE intern at [BMO Capital Markets](https://www.bmocm.com/) where I worked on internal data validation tools for ETL layers.
 I am an electrical team member of the [Queen's Space Engineering](http://qset.ca/) design team and the Outreach coordinator for [Women in CS](http://qscwisc.weebly.com/) at Queen's 💖.
 I also love playing the tuba, stats, solo-travelling, and going on coffee crawls.

 You can ping me at karishma.daga@queensu.ca or peep my